harshasahoo76730/rag-application-ollama/README.md

-# RAG Environment using Ollama
+# RAG Application using Ollama

 ## Steps to use Ollama